-The Drama department at Halliford is active with varying different events all year round that engage and enthuse students.
-The department is run by Roberto Bruno (Head of Drama), Alex Rooke and Phillip Abbott (Theatre Technician).
-The 300+ seat theatre is the hub of the department and you will often find students performing on stage, working behind the scenes or in the lighting box.
-It is a community where everyone gets involved and everyone is equal.
+The Drama Department at Halliford is active with varying different events all year round that engage and enthuse students.
+The Department is run by Mr Roberto Bruno (Head of Drama), Mrs Alex Rooke and Mr Conor Fleming (Theatre Technician).
+The 300+ seat theatre is the hub of the Department, and you will often find students performing on stage, working behind the scenes or in the lighting box.
+It is a community where everyone gets involved, and everyone is equal.

-KS3 lessons are split into three sections over a school year with students studying Movement, Devised work and a set text.
+KS3 lessons are split into three sections with students studying Movement, Devised work and a set text over a school year.

-At GCSE students are encouraged to explore themselves as a performer or designer.
+At GCSE, students are encouraged to explore themselves as a performer or designer.
 We work hard together to develop our skills and become independent practitioners in our own right.
-Students will have 4 periods of Drama a week and will often be in the theatre at lunch and after school for extra rehearsals.
-We currently follow the OCR syllabus of work which entails students to develop their devising skills, their understanding of play texts and live theatre performances.
+Students will have four periods of Drama a week and will often be in the theatre at lunch and after school for extra rehearsals.
+We currently follow the OCR syllabus of work which entails students developing their devising skills, understanding of play texts and live theatre performances.

-At A Level Drama students work incredibly hard to create their own original performances and gain a greater understanding of the theatre as a whole.
-We currently study under the OCR syllabus of work which the students find engaging and challenging.drama
+At A Level, Drama students work incredibly hard to create their own original performances and gain a greater understanding of the theatre as a whole.
+We currently study under the OCR syllabus of work which the students find engaging and challenging.